barryclark/jekyll-now/_posts/2016-10-31-Reds-Final-Project.md

 ---
 layout: post
 title: Pop music trends
+author:
-author: Red
+- Red
+- rsjudka
 publish: true
 ---

-#Pop Music Trend Since 2000
+# Pop Music Trend Since 2000
 =

 Is it just me or has music gotten more and more vulgar?
 It seems that older music that hit